volundmush/athanor/README.md

-# Athanor - Some hammering for Evennia
+# Athanor - Alchemical Wizardry for Evennia

-## WARNING: Early Alpha!
+## WARNING:  Alpha!
-Pardon our dust, this project is still in its infancy.
-It runs, but if you're not a developer intent on sprucing up, it may not have much for you just yet.
+Pardon our dust, this project is heavily WIP.
+It runs, but is unstable and subject to substantial changes.

 ## CONTACT INFO
 **Name:** Volund